shendude/docker-server/README.md

 4. start the docker containers with `docker compose up -d`

+5. note: had to install docker and interact with it purely via cli (gui ran into issues with hardware decode setting^)

 ## troubleshooting
 Some drive formats do not work with POSIX permissions. exFat being one of them.
 In this case, to perserve compatibility with windows, I formatted the external drive to NTFS.